ibm-cloud-docs/gateway-appliance/order-byoa.md

  {{site.data.keyword.cloud}} Gateway 1G and 10G offerings include the Virtual Router Appliance and Juniper vSRX.
 You can also deploy a third gateway solution with no operating system installed.
 This solution provides the same 1G and 10G hardware, as well as the same networking, but provides you the flexibility to install a custom operating system and gateway software stack, such as F5 or Palo Alto.
 {: shortdesc}

-You can use the information in this topic to order a gateway appliance with the Bring Your Own Appliance (BYOA) option.
+Use the information in this topic to order a gateway appliance with the Bring Your Own Appliance (BYOA) option.

-You require the software license(s) and images for your chosen operating system and gateway software solution.
+You must have the software license(s) and images for your chosen operating system and gateway software solution.
 {: note}

 ## Ordering with a linked account